MEGANATHAN17/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 ```
 /* Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by: VISSVESWARRAN H
+Developed by: MEGANATHAN R
-RegisterNumber: 212224110063
+RegisterNumber: 212224230156

 */
 ```